Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 * During the rescue attempts the **get** transaction would get rejected by the Infura node.
 * Due to the time pressure and late night time, the *get* tx slipped into a later block.
-* When the it was finally executed it reverted with **INSUFFICIENT_LIQUIDITY_BURNED**, meanig a bot had already executed the internal *burn* call and took the funds.
+* When the it was finally executed it reverted with **INSUFFICIENT_LIQUIDITY_BURNED**, meaning a bot had already executed the internal *burn* call and took the funds.

 Notes:
 * If the attacker only tried executing the get transaction, it would revert without calling the burn function.